abaytler/Vax/README.md

 😁 Convert JPG scans to PDF

-😁 Share COVID Vaccination Card with others
+😁 Share COVID Vaccination Card with others (i.e Airdrop)

 😁 Add the Vaccination Card into your Apple Wallet